 On completion of the job, you will see a message :

 Successfully re-sized the shadow copy storage association

-To restore original values, simply disable and the re-enable System Restore.
+To restore original values, simply disable and then re-enable System Restore.

-Windows 7 users might want to check out our freeware System Restore Manager.
-It is a portable utility which allows you to completely manage your Windows system restore points and customize its options.
+Windows 10/8/7 users might want to check out our freeware System Restore Manager.
+It is a portable utility that allows you to completely manage your Windows system restore points and customize its options.
 Using this utility, you can even select a Drive and change the maximum amount of disk space to use, System Restore can use, change the System Restore Point Creation Interval, etc.